-An exotic, dignified Saracen woman wearing a black niqāb and ʿabāyah, both embroidered with cloth of gold.
-Only her exotic, kohl-lined jet-black eyes are visible.
-Her demeanour is humble, even meek, yet she moves with mesmerising grace, and seemingly without sound.
+An exotic, dignified Saracen woman wearing a black niqāb and ʿabāyah, both embroidered with cloth of gold at the hems.
+Only her exotic, kohl-lined jet-black eyes, a little of her forehead are visible, and her delicate looking hands are visible.
+Her demeanour is humble, even meek, yet she moves with mesmerising grace, seemingly without sound altogether.

 (Expanded from the character as presented in Constantinople by Night, p.
 86).

 This gentle diplomat was the envoy of several powerful factions of Turkish, Syrian, and Kurdish Assamites to the Families of Constantinople.
 These factions were politically influential among the various petty mortal atabegs of the Sultanate of Rum, the independent eastern Anatolian beyliks of the Mengüjeks, the Saltiqids, and the Artuqids, and also a number of magnates among the northern Ayyubid territories.
 Appointed by the elders of Alamut, her role was to liaise not just between these these factions and the Romaioi but also between those factions themselves.
 Constantinople made for an excellent neutral ground for their parleys, but she also spent several months each year travelling to these territories in the role of arbitrator.